clementsamain/GeneratorSQLJava/README.md

 - revisionDate: date
 - codeNature: string

-if you want to test the package, you can use this SQL script to create the example database:
+if you want to test the package, you can go to create table section or use this SQL script to create the example database:
 ```sql
 CREATE TABLE `Security` (
     `faceValue` double NOT NULL,